 Heat oil in saucepan over medium heat, add onions salt and pepper, cook 4 minutes, until tender, add garlic and cook another minute.

 Add rice, stirring often, cook 3 minutes.
 Stir in peas and carrot mix.
-Add chicken broth, bring to boil, reduce heat to medium low, cover, cook 15 minutes, until liquid has adsorbed.
+Add chicken broth, bring to boil, reduce heat to medium low, cover, simmer for about 20 minutes or until liquid has adsorbed and the rice is tender.

 Original Recipe: Christine’s Pantry